Scale Insects on Neon Pothos: Brown Bumps Visible Against Vivid Stems

 - Flat or dome-shaped brown bumps on stems and along midribs

-- Bumps more visually obvious against the light-colored chartreuse stems than on green pothos
+- Bumps more visually obvious against the light-colored chartreuse stems than they would be on a deep green pothos

 - Honeydew and sooty mold on leaves below infested stems